-Healthy Curries: How to Make Tasty Bitter Gourd Curry
+How to Make Tasty Bitter Gourd Curry (Hagalkai Palya)

 Eating bitter gourd has many health benefits.
 It is known for its medicinal properties.
-It is considered good for heart health, liver health, and helps improve the immune system.
+It is considered to be good for heart health and liver health, and it is also thought to help improve the immune system.

-Though this vegetable is a little bitter in taste, bitter gourd curry is very delicious.
-The reason is that the spices in the curry combine well with the bitter gourd and gives it a wonderful taste.
+Though this vegetable is a little bitter in taste, this particular bitter gourd curry is delicious.
+This is because the spices in the curry combine well with the bitter gourd and gives it a wonderful taste.
 Here, I'll show you a method to remove the excess bitterness from this vegetable.
 We make many dishes using bitter gourd, and none of them taste bitter.
-They are, in fact, tastier than the curries made using other vegetables.
+In fact, I believe they are actually tastier than some curries that are made with other vegetables.

-Bitter gourd curry, also called as Hagalkai palya, is a simple dish made with very few ingredients.
-It took me about 30-40 minutes to make this curry.
-The main point to remember here is that this curry needs a bit more red chilies, tamarind, salt, jaggery, etc when compared to other similar curries.
+Bitter gourd curry, also called hagalkai palya, is a simple dish made with very few ingredients.
+It took me only about 30-40 minutes to make this dish.
+The main point to remember here is that this curry needs a bit more red chilies, tamarind, salt, jaggery, etc., when compared to other similar curries.
 This version goes well with flatbread, cooked rice, roti, chapati, etc.

 - 2 heaped cups bitter gourd, finely chopped, marinated with salt and bitter water squeezed out

 - 1/2 teaspoon mustard seeds, for the tempering

 - 1/2 teaspoon dehusked black lentil (urad dal), for the tempering